markjprice/cs11dotnet7/docs/errata/improvements.md

 # Page 343 - Packaging a library for NuGet

 In Step 3, you modify `SharedLibrary.csproj` to add some elements to control how the class library is turned into a NuGet package.
-If you rely on IntelliSense you could mislead you to use deprecated tag names.
+If you rely on IntelliSense then it could mislead you to use deprecated tag names.
 For example, `<PackageIconUrl>` is deprecated in favor of `<PackageIcon>`.

 In the next edition, I will add a warning about this and include a reference to the documentation.
-The tag names are documented in the **MSBuild Property** column in the table at in the following link:
+The tag names are documented in the **MSBuild Property** column in the table found at the following link:

 https://learn.microsoft.com/en-us/nuget/reference/msbuild-targets#pack-target